 - Review, briefly, the Cardholder statements and support documentation to ensure that they are complete.
 Once verification is complete, Records Manager should sign and date the statement to indicate review has been done.

-- Review the Cardholder’s statement to insure that the Cardholder’s statement was signed and dated.
+Review the Cardholder’s statement to insure that the Cardholder’s statement was signed and dated.
 If the Cardholder is also the Records Manager his/her supervisor or department head must sign the statement.
 In addition, in the case of a card on a sponsored grant, the Principal Investigator or his/her delegate must sign the cardholder statement.
 Please use the chart below for help in determining the necessary statement sign offs.
 One chart is for cards attached to Grant funding and one is for cards attached to non-Grant funding.